ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

             },
             "maximum": {
               "required": false,
-              // Constructors could allow for further restricting values that can be assigned to affordances "type": "integer"
+              "$comment": "Constructors could allow for further restricting values that can be assigned to affordances", "type": "integer"
             },
             "temperatureUnit": {